scrubbbbs/cbird/readme.md

 ### Searching

 Search speed varies with algorithm.
 The OpenCV search tree for ORB is quite slow compared to others.
-It is better suited for `similar-to` to search a subset.
+It is better suited for `-similar-to` to search a subset.

 #### Table 2: Searching 1000 images